syncfusion-content/windowsforms-docs/WindowsForms/sfcalendar/Getting-Started.md

 {% endtabs %}

-4) Create an instance of [SfCalendar](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfCalendar.html) control instance and add it to the form.
+4. Create an instance of the [SfCalendar](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfCalendar.html) control instance, and then add it to the form.

 {% tabs %}